agrc/gis.utah.gov/about/policy/metadata/index.md

 author:
   display_name: AGRC Office
   email: agrc@utah.gov
-tags: []
+tags:
+  - metadata
+  - sgid
 date: 2020-07-09 09:33:34 -0600
 title: Basic Metadata Guidelines
 categories: []
 ---

-By most accounts, creating metadata is right up there with organizing your garage - it's a chore.
+By most accounts, creating metadata is right up there with organizing your garage - it can be a chore.
 But it doesn't have to be.
-And while it might not be fun, there is no doubt that good metadata is extremely useful.

-At AGRC, we have decided to take a more conversational approach to the process.
-In other words, instead of looking at a long list of metadata requirements, we thought it would be easier to answer a few questions about the data.
+At AGRC, we have decided to make the process more conversational.
+In other words, instead of looking at a long list of metadata requirements, we thought it would be easier to talk about the data.
 This is our solution to metadata procrastination.

 We have distilled the basic elements of metadata into a few approachable questions.
-If you can answer these simple questions about your data, then you officially have good metadata.
+If you can answer these simple questions about your data, then your officially on your way to good metadata.

 #### Can you answer these questions about your data?
 {: .text-left}